jinguoxing/laravel-phpredis/README.md

 Contribution guidelines
 ==============

-Please report any issue you find in the issues page.
+Please report any issue you find in the issues page.<br/>
 Pull requests are welcome.